-The Title IX Coordinator is the University official designated to evaluate reports to determine which law(s) attach, what threshold each law holds under the various laws, and which grievance process to utilize to resolve such reported behavior.
-For reports and complaints involving multiple University policies, a case-by-case determination will be made regarding which grievance procedure will be utilized.
+The Title IX Coordinator is the University official designated to evaluate reports to determine which law(s) apply and which policies are implicated by the reported conduct, and which grievance process to utilize to resolve such reported behavior.

-V. Title IX Coordinator
+VI.
+Notice of the Title IX Coordinator